 While having new rules to follow can be daunting, particularly when it comes to the cost – both monetary and related to time – involved in making sure you comply across the board, the enhancement of new technologies, particularly automation, means it need not be a laborious task.

-Encompass puts organisations back in control by automating repetitive and manual CDD and EDD processes.
+Encompass puts organizations back in control by automating repetitive and manual CDD and EDD processes.

-This allows for quick evaluation of potential risks, with the visualisation of complex corporate structures, or an individual’s family and business network.
+This allows for quick evaluation of potential risks, with the visualization of complex corporate structures, or an individual’s family and business network.

 The use of these automation tools also increases efficiency and brings benefits connected to cost and time savings, as some of the manual work is taken away from humans in the business allowing them to focus on more complex work and investigations.

 Looking specifically at PEPs and UBOs, which form a key part of new regulations, the product allows for the verification of customer supplied information, discovers UBOs, screens for sanctions and PEPs and conducts adverse media checks using advanced Anti-Money Laundering (AML) automation.

 This is particularly relevant as unless automated, there will be an additional level of client outreach with this new process when it comes to identifying beneficial owners.